hissing-sid/infrastructure/Stack Termination/README.md

 TTL neede to be greater than 1 minute due to the time lag in deploying the stack.

-The Second option is a an embeded stack, the StackName need to the the parent stack.
+The Second option is a an embeded stack, the StackName need to the the parent stack

 ```
 Resources: